 With so much competition surrounding you, how can you convince your clients and customers that your work is the best?
 How do you stand by your price when others are undercharging?

 Identifying your “special sauce” can help you communicate the true value of your work.
 Your complementary interests can give you an edge.
 You can:

 - Connect with a specific niche of clients who share your interests.

 - Create innovative products and services that use your multiple interests.

 - Become known as “the bug loving artist”, “the hip-hop marketer”, “the astronomy geek designer”, both within your field and outside of it.

 I wrote in more detail how you can leverage multiple interests to create a unique business in my post: What is a unique value proposition & how to create one.

 If you get a wave of inspiration, ride it.
 When you’re in the flow, you get more done in less time.

 This goes against productivity advice that emphasizes planning in advance, and is probably one of the trickiest challenges to get around.
-I'm not against planning, but I've found that most plans never work out exactly as I imagine them simply because I don't have enough information to make an accurate assessment of how long things will take, and what results each action will give me.
+I’m not totally against planning, but I’ve found that most plans never work out exactly as I imagine them simply because I don’t have enough information to make an accurate assessment of how long things will take, and what results each action will give me.